Lake Naomi Hiking/Walking Trails

 Other Hiking Trails Outside Lake Naomi

-If you’re interested in doing a trail that is close by but outside of Lake Naomi there are quite a few in the area.
+If you’re interested in doing a trail that is close by but outside of Lake Naomi there are quite a few to choose from in the area.
 Bradys Lake Trails, Warner Trails, Delaware Water Gap National Recreation Area, Devils Hole, Hickory Run State Park, Big Pocono State Park, Seven Tubs and Tobyhanna State Park are some of the other trails in the area.

 Delaware Water Gap National Recreation Area